Schwenger/House-Of-Tweets/ISSUES.md

 ## Open Questions

 [Next Meeting]
-> - [Max] citizen bird selection: image clickable
-  -> Really?
-Selecting is an irreversible action and should thus always be
-     on purpose.
-When allowing to click the image, the selection *and* submission might come unexpected for the user.
-  Implemented as feature toggle.
 > - [Both] About page on public facing site.
   -> Ehh, an unstylized `<ul>` gotta do the job.